Why Greater Sacramento is leading in clean mobility

 By locating in the Greater Sacramento region and in partnership with the ZEV Hub at Sac State, businesses will be proximate to global leading policy making designed to accelerate the e-mobility and ZEV industries.

 How GSEC helps clean mobility companies succeed with world-class talent

 GSEC considers clean mobility a key industry of the future, and our team is ready to help any company within the industry evaluate the Greater Sacramento region for investment.

-The CMC’s wraparound service model provides a key advantage as a landing spot for firms.
+The ZEV Hub’s wraparound service model provides a key advantage as a landing spot for firms.
 For those looking to set up standalone operations, our seasoned team can assist with identifying real estate, talent and incentives opportunities.
 Through our extensive network we also ensure that any company choosing the region gets connected into the existing ecosystem.

 Biome Makers announced the grand opening of its 4,200 sq. ft, new headquarters, located in the Global AgTech Hub of the world, Davis, California.
 Biome Makers continues to drive innovation in agriculture by decoding soil biology at scale, and enhancing soil sampling processing times through its expanded lab space and state-of-the-art facilities.